GregSutcliffe/puppet-preseedproxy/README.md

 installers want to test the install at home, or in some small office that you have no authority over?

 That's where this proxy comes in.
-It provides a system where a user can boot from the normal Debian install CD, enter the URL of this proxy, enter the hostname of the Foreman host to build, and recieve a preseed/finish/puppet cert just like normal.

 # How it works